ethanmsl/bldr_test/README.md

 ![tests_badge](https://github.com/ethanmsl/bldr_test/actions/workflows/test-poet.yml/badge.svg)

 This is the `README.md`.
 It is being pulled into the markdown files by pdoc.
+[This is a link to the GitHub Pages site](https://ethanmsl.github.io/bldr_test/bldr_test.html) hosting the auto-generated documentation.

 **bold**
 *italic*